EvanForsythe/ERCnet/README.md

 | 1 | num_cores / 2 | 2 |
 | 2 | 2 | num_cores / 2 |
 | 3 | num_cores / 4 | 2 |

+*'Front End' parallelization refers to the paralellization support from Joblib, indicating the number of processes inside any given Phylogenetics computational step are being spawned.

+*'Back End' parallelization specifically refers to the number of cores that are passed to RAXML's native multi-threading support.

 *Values for these parameters can have a large impact on analyses so make sure the values make biological sense for your analysis before opting for default values.